Warning: no reservations about spoilers

 As of the end of the Empty Shells book, Judge Gallows does not seem to have had much influence on the story that outlasts his destruction.
 This is the tricky part of reading things that aren’t finished yet.
 The real force behind the plot seems to be Dream’s disappearance, the person who accidentally forced him into it and the being that hatched in Daniel’s absence.
 If Judge Gallows turns out to be more than a bit character, that would be neat.

-Mostly though, he seems like keeps the plot moving while the newborn deity gestates and allowing other arcs to develop.
+Mostly though, he just keeps the plot moving while the newborn deity gestates and allowing other arcs to develop.
 He creates a chance for Dora to recover her lost memories through forced closeness with Lucien and the sword of Destruction.
 This matters because Dora is the protagonist of the next book which gets into the more fundamental plot, regarding what specifically happened with Dream and what specifically is the entity that appeared in his absence.

 Which brings us back to the problem of how Daniel is being handled.
 The Dreaming is ostensibly about the location and the characters that were in the background of The Sandman but it still uses Dream/Daniel to hold it together.
 Unfortunately, it also brings us back to how Daniel’s behavior looks a lot like Morpheus’s.